 To lower the shoulder belt height, squeeze the side release buttons with your thumb and finger and slide the height adjuster down.
 To raise the height of the shoulder belt, squeeze the side release buttons and slide the height adjuster up.
-Pull and slide the height adjuster up.
 Pull down on the height adjuster to make sure it is locked in place.